raghxvnair/Payease/README.md

 # Payease is a modern Banking App with Django

-SaroPay is a simple fintech app built with Django, Bootstrap, PostgreSQL, AWS S3, GitHub Actions, and Heroku.
+Payease is a simple fintech app built with Django, Bootstrap, PostgreSQL, AWS S3, GitHub Actions, and Heroku.

 ## Features:
 - Basic User Authentication